jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 Sometimes there’s a distinction between a class that serves as a simple storage for, let’s say Object Interfaces, and a class that combines other classes ondergeschikt aan Object Interfaces and the storage class I mentioned.
 In both cases you could use a plural to denote you manage a collection of Object Interfaces.
 To distinct the storage list from the complexer abstraction class you call the storage class Object Interface List class, while the complexer abstraction class you call the Object Interfaces class

-If you use constructions like described in the last paragraph, then if a class is an abstract of a basic data structure storage, but the entities involved have no child entities for the storage to be combined with, then the class doesn’t have to be called a list, because it manages everything up until this abstraction level... < I need a better description for that, man >
+If you use constructions like described in the last paragraph, then if a class is an abstract of a basic data structure storage, but the entities involved have no child entities for the storage to be combined with, then the class doesn’t might be called a list, because it manages everything up until this abstraction level... < I need a better description for that, man >

 -----